 Special Educational Needs Co-ordinator (SENCO) at The Firs Primary School

-The SEND Governor Gary Kennedy is the appointed Governor that communicates any SEND updates and information to the Governing Body.
+The SEND Governor Paul Howarth is the appointed Governor that communicates any SEND updates and information to the Governing Body.
 The SEND Governor spends time in school with the SENCO discussing current information about SEND children and their provision.
 The Governor may also support the SENCO with some monitoring tasks that are carried out in school regularly in order to ensure the best quality support is in place for SEND children.

 The Governing body are involved with the SEND provision, as they are with all other elements of school life.
 It is part of their role to look at provision that is in place, and support the SENCO in decisions about SEND provision across school.
 They look annually at data/reports about the performance of SEND children, and strive for the best education for all children, including those with SEND.
 Members of the Governing body will, at times, visit school to look more closely at initiatives that are in place to support SEND children, alongside other children.

 Small Specialist Class (SSC) Teacher at The Firs Primary School

 Miss Butter is our Small Specialist Class teacher who is supported by two teaching assistants, Mr Dakin and Miss Leigh.
 The SSC caters for up to 10 children aged 7 to 11 (Juniors) with statements or Educational Health Care (EHC) plans for Social Communication, Complex Learning Difficulties and Autism.
 The children are taught as a single class when learning is based on individual education programmes and teaching is differentiated according to ability.
 As befits our policy of inclusion, there are regular opportunities for pupils from our SSC to integrate with their peers in mainstream school.